gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy felt like her heart was swelling in her chest.

 After they left,
-Maddy settled into her father's chair with her latest book.
+Maddy settled into her father's chair to read by lamplight.
-It was a collection of folk tales about specials and bots.
+Her book was a collection of folk tales about specials and bots.
 The specials were always heroes.
 Some of the bots were wise counselors, but most were fickle allies or wicked adversaries,